DTUMLOPS/PROJECT/reports/README.md

 >
 > Answer:

 Yes, we used DVC in our project, though it doesn't bring many benefits for versioning control since our data doesn't change in the project.
-We mostly used it to challenge ourselves to get hands-on experience with DVC.
+We mostly used it to challenge ourselves to get hands-on experience with DVC and have a place to pull and store the data, it works well with GCP Bucket.
 However, it would be a very big help in projects that undergo constant updates of the data or in large datasets to track different versions.
 In such cases, DVC aids in managing changes in the data, reproducibility, and consistency between different versions of the dataset to make it easier to collaborate and handle large-scale data processing.

 ### Question 11